The spiritual world is not straightforward

 What about 1 Corinthians 8:3 - whoever loves God is known by Him?
 If we look again at context, we see Apostle Paul is talking to believers in that chapter and saying we don't need to worry about eating food sacrificed to idols.
 It doesn't hurt our state of eternal salvation to eat sacrificed food.
 This also assumes we are already saved.
 But for arguments sake, lets ponder, what if the person is not saved?

-It’s obvious God promises eternal life through faith or belief in Jesus as God and Savior (1 John 2:25; Romans 3:22-26; Ephesians 2:8-9; 1 Peter 1:8-9; 2 Timothy 3:15), but the details of the New Covenant or True Gospel do not end with faith alone.
+God's grace in Christ "[saves us] through faith, and is not of [ourselves], as it is the gift of God, not a result of works [of our righteousness], so that no one may boast" (Ephesians 2:8-9).
+It’s obvious God promises eternal life through faith or belief in Yeshua - Jesus as God and Savior (1 John 2:25; Romans 3:22-26; Ephesians 2:8-9; 1 Peter 1:8-9; 2 Timothy 3:15), but the details of the New Covenant or True Gospel do not end with faith alone.

 What is the True Gospel?

-After many years of dealing with false guidance and having come out of brainwashing from it, I can now share a much truer and detailed image of the True Gospel.
+After many years with the Lord's help in sorting through much false guidance in the church, I can now share a much truer and detailed image of the True Gospel.
 In his letters to Timothy,

 everyone who confesses Me before men, I will also confess him before My